Fact sheet: Biodegradation—Sediments

 Measures to improve sustainability or promote ecological remediation

-• use local services and service providers,
+• Selecting local services and providers.

 Potential impacts of the application of the technology on human health